Don Fornes

 Character

-This evaluates the subcontractor's reputation, ethical standards, and reliability.
-In prequalification, assessing character involves reviewing the subcontractor's past performance, default or litigation history, and ability to maintain strong client relationships.
+This evaluates the subcontractor's reputation, ethical standards, safety, and reliability.
+During prequalification, character assessment involves reviewing the subcontractor's past performance, default or litigation history, and ability to maintain strong client relationships.

 Capacity